jpf/Zoom.spoon/README.md

-#+TITLE: Documentation for the Unoffical Zoom Spoon
+#+TITLE: Documentation for the Expanded Zoom Spoon
 * What this Spoon does

 This is a [[https://www.hammerspoon.org/Spoons/][Spoon]] (or plugin) that makes it easier for Hammerspoon to interact with the Zoom videotelephony software.